NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Get Devices of Group.md

 # Device Group API Design

 ## ***GET*** /V1/CMDB/DeviceGroups/{deviceGroupID}/devices
-This API call returns devices in a device group.
+This API is used to get devices from a device group.<br>
+The `deviceGroupID` used to call this API can be retrieved from [Get Device Group API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/Devices%20Management/Get%20Device%20Group%20API.md)

 ## Detail Information